GlenKPeterson/Paguro/README.md

-J-cicle (pronounced "Jay-sick-ul" like a frozen/immutable Java&trade;-icicle) brings Clojure collections, a Sequence abstraction, memoization, and some syntactical sugar to Java 8 with the full type saftey and compile-time checking that Java programmers are accustomed to.
+J-cicle (pronounced "Jay-sick-ul" like a frozen/immutable Java&trade;-icicle) brings Clojure collections, a Sequence abstraction, memoization, and some syntactical sugar to Java.
+Fluent interfaces encourage you to write expressions (that evaluate) instead of statements (that produce void).
+It pushes Java toward Clojure, but keeps the type saftey, objects, classes, and C-like syntax that Java programmers are accustomed to.

 *** Caution: Pre-alpha quality. ***